Rustam200391/user-admin/README.md

-Test application for displaying a list of users taken from the api
+## Test application for displaying a list of users taken from the api

+The application uses the react-redux library and react-router-dom and react-dom packages.

 # Getting Started with Create React App